Citizenship test: Australia

 The Australian citizenship test consists of 20 multiple-choice questions, 15 of which must be answered correctly to pass, and has been in place since 2007.
 It is only available in English, and it is required of applicants between 18 and 59.
 Australian naturalization can occur with either the standard 45-minute examination, a combination of a 90-minute examination with consultation) and a prior completion of a 400-hour English course, or as part of a citizenship course (required for applicants that fail three citizenship examinations).
 After the written test, applicants do a face-to-face interview with an Australian Immigration and Border Protection officer.

 Germany

-The German citizenship test is required of German nationality applicants age 16 or older who did not attend German school or German higher education in law or social, political, or administrative sciences. has 33 questions including three questions specific to the German state where the applicant lives.
+The German citizenship test is required of German nationality applicants age 16 or older who did not attend German school or German higher education in law or social, political, or administrative sciences.
+It has 33 questions including three questions specific to the German state where the applicant lives.
 The time limit is 60 minutes.
 The minimum number of correct answers is 17, and a repeat test is permitted for those who fail.
 The German government reports that more than 90% of applicants pass.